Meet the Team¶

 Eric is one of the cofounders of Write the Docs, and also one of the cofounders of the Read the Docs documentation platform.
 He is the primary chair of the Portland conference, and loves to talk all things docs :)

-Sam has been organizing Write the Docs conferences for a few years now.
+Sam has been organizing Write the Docs conferences for even more than a few years now.
 He lives in Berlin unless he’s off to a conference or death metal festival somewhere.
-Sam is a contract technical writer working with Red Hat and various other companies.
+Sam works at EngFlow, and is into making computers do the boring bits of writing docs so he can work on the fun bits.

 Mo Nishiyama is a Technical Writer at Oregon Health & Science University’s Information Technology Group.
 His professional passions include transforming dense engineer-speak into customer-friendly support articles, cultivating a community of tech writers in the workplace, promoting a human-centric work culture, and sharing career/life experiences through public speaking and essay writing.
 Mo is an Oxford comma advocate.

-Alicia has a passion for explaining things.
+Alicia loves to explain complex things in easy-to-understand ways and is passionate about harnessing the talent and collaborative spirit of others.
 She is currently Lead Technical Writer at Digi International, Inc., where she works closely (and remotely) with her internationally distributed development teams to document embedded Linux systems.
 She tends to be a human common denominator, bridging personalities and differences to bring people together.
-Alicia is currently working on moving her docs to an Asciidoc toolchain to harness the talent and collaborative spirit of her developer colleagues.

 Jennifer has been helping organize the Portland conference since 2015.
 She possesses an advanced degree she likes to call her license to speculate irresponsibly on the basis of insufficient data.
 She currently helps maintain the docs for Kubernetes, the open source container management and deployment system, part of her work as a technical writer working at a Kubernetes startup.